JLZ22/listly/README.md

 | `}`       | Jump down                                                          |
 | `o`       | New task after the cursor                                          |
 | `O`       | New task before the cursor                                         |

+## Quirks / Issues

+- TUI renders inconsistently when run on MacOS terminal as opposed to iTerm.